BitBagCommerce/SyliusImojePlugin/doc/installation.md

 1. The [Sylius Refund Plugin](https://github.com/Sylius/RefundPlugin) is our plugin dependency.
 Please complete [its installation steps](https://github.com/Sylius/RefundPlugin?tab=readme-ov-file#installation) before continuing.

+    **Note.** After installation of the Refund plugin, please remove Refund configuration from your project.
+Imoje plugin already has this configuration and doubling it will cause and error.

-2. Require our plugin with composer:
+3. Require our plugin with composer:

     ```bash
     composer require bitbag/sylius-imoje-plugin --no-scripts